 Marcus Barnett Studio

 The creative use of a restrained palette and of elements drawn from local materials and plants gives this studio a distinctive edge.
-Garden designs are often deceptively simple, yet rich in their sense of place — something that is earning the award-winning studio, headed by principal Marcus Barnett, a growing client base both across the UK and internationally.
+Garden designs are often deceptively simple, yet rich in their sense of place — which is earning the award-winning studio, headed by principal Marcus Barnett, a growing client base across the UK and internationally.

 020–7736 9761; www.marcusbarnett.com

 Marian Boswall Landscape Architects

 Leading landscape architect and plantswoman Marian Boswall is a fellow of the Landscape Institute and heads a small team of horticultural specialists and designers working across the UK and internationally from a studio in Kent.
 The practice offers a complete landscape-design service, from conception through planning and tender to the supervision of landscape construction and planting.
 Current projects include the restoration of the Philip Sassoon garden for the new Giraffe Hall hotel at Port Lympne in Kent, a contemporary landscape around the walled garden of 19th-century socialite and plantswoman Lady Dorothy Nevill, and a private sculpture garden and meditation retreat for a 20th-century art dealer.

 Known for a strong understanding of how a garden relates to both the house and the land beyond and for planting that feels natural to the site, Mrs Boswall favours timeless and sustainable design, combined with a deep understanding of the natural world.
 She is a fervent believer in the healing power of plants and sits on the board of the Blackthorn Trust healing garden in Kent.